Palo Alto: Security Zones, Profiles and Policies (Rules)

 Consider compliance and institutional policy requirements

-Internal traffic traverses zones (one zone can cover multiple network interfaces)
+Internal traffic traverses zones (one zone can cover multiple network interfaces and VLANs)

 Palo Alto Networks provide eight security profile features with four profiles categorized as advanced protections: Antivirus, Anti-Spyware, Vulnerability Protection and URL Filtering.